cubicmushroom/stripe-bundle/README.md

 ## Load JavaScript library

-### Stripe JS file
+### Stripe JS file &amp; API key

-Add the following to script tag to your page templates that contain Stripe payment forms...
+Add the following twig function call to your page templates for pages that contain Stripe payment forms...

-    <script type="text/javascript" src="https://js.stripe.com/v2/"></script>

-Note from the Stripe website...

-To prevent problems with some older browsers, we recommend putting the script tag in the \<head> tag of your page, or as a direct descendant of the \<body> at the end of your page.
+    {{ cm_stripe_api_script() }}

-### Stripe API key
+This injects the Stripe API JavaScript file, along with your public key into the page.

-Just below where you added the above script tag, add the following line,which injects your public API key into the page so that the Stripe JavaScript can make use of it...

-    {{ cm_stripe_api_public_key_script }}

 ### Bundle JS file